Keybinds to cycle through note durations

 Otherwise, I'm now going to pretend you thought my controller experiment was that 'great idea', and ignore that I couldn't find those keybindings myself.
 Case closed :) Thanks!

-In reply to by Isaac Weiss
+In reply to Great idea!
+And already a by Isaac Weiss

 Maybe something changed recently and I am not aware but, as far as I know, [Q] and [W] cycle through note values (back and forth resp.) only while in tabulature staff note input; while in normal node, they half and double (resp.) the selected note value and, in standard staff note input, they do nothing.